mariosgit/SolderPasteDispenser/README.md

 ## Status

-Ultraexperimental - It loads a Gerber file and dumps all coords.
+Ultraexperimental - It loads a Gerber file and ~~dumps all coords~~ renders it.

 Try me here https://mariosgit.github.io/SolderPasteDispenser/